melezhik/sparrow-plugins/vsts-schedule-build-check/README.md

 ## date

-Check builds for given date, if not set date=today
+Check builds for given date.
+If date not set then date is `today`, if `date=any` then ignore date.

 ## scheduled_only